pact-foundation/pact-go/README.md

 pact-go -l DEBUG install

 # 🚀 now write some tests!
+pact-go test
+# pact-go test is a wrapper around go test, and sets the PACT_LD_LIBRARY_PATH environment variable to the pact required libraries
 ```

 If the `pact-go` command above is not found, make sure that `$GOPATH/bin` is in your path.
 I.e.,